 It's also possible to drag and drop a color measured with the "Add Color" function.

-To add the Green Color to the color Table, I just need to drag and drop it.
+To add the Gold Color to the color Table, I just need to drag and drop it into the table.

 The purpose is to mix many Color Table to update the main Color Table for example.